Lenzman

-Lenzman (real name Teije van Vliet) is a drum & bass producer from Amsterdam, Netherlands who is signed to Metalheadz.
-In 2016 he launched his own record label The North Quarter, which, to this day, released music by himself, Redeyes and FD.
+Teije van Vliet (1978 or 1979 – 11 July 2026), better known by the stage name of Lenzman, was a Dutch drum and bass producer who was signed to Metalheadz.
+In 2016 he launched his own record label, The North Quarter, which has released music by himself, Redeyes, and FD.

 His musical style can generally be categorized under the Liquid Funk subgenre.
-At one occasion, he articulated his vision to incorporate 90s' Hip Hop into drum & bass.
+On one occasion, he incorporated 1990s Hip Hop into drum and bass.

 Lenzman's remix of the Children of Zeus song Still Standing was voted as Best Remix at the 2016 Drum & Bass Arena awards.

+Lenzman was diagnosed with terminal kidney cancer in January 2023.
+He died on 11 July 2026 at the age of 47.